codoit/codoit.github.io/cofundit.md

 # CoFundIt

-**CoFundIt** is a non-profit organization who aims to build tools for funding projects together.
+**CoFundIt** is a non-profit organization which aims to build tools for funding projects together.

 Our main goal is to help humans do stuff, any stuff.
 We, at **CoFundIt**, believe in **stigmergy** and **collaboration**.